Configure PROFINET

 An I/O supervisor is an engineering station, such as a human machine interface (HMI) or PC, used for commissioning, monitoring, and diagnostic analysis.
 The I/O supervisor exchanges diagnostic, status, control, and parameter information with the I/O device.

 After PROFINET uses DCP to discover devices, including the switch, they establish application relationships (ARs) and communication relationships (CRs).
 After a connection is established and information about device parameters is exchanged, input and output data is exchanged.
-The switch uses non-real-time CRs to exchange the data attributes listed in the tables.

-Table 1.
-PROFINET I/O Switch Attributes
+Table 2.
+PROFINET I/O switch attributes

-Value or Action
+Value or action

 Device name